 - POSTbriefs – longer in-depth reports that discuss evidence in more detail and in response to major developments in current affairs or select committee inquiries

-- Rapid Responses – a format created to respond to the need for rapid analysis during the pandemic, these are shorter research briefings on topical issues.
+- Rapid Responses – a format created to respond to the need for rapid analysis during the COVID-19 pandemic, these are shorter research briefings on topical issues.
 Most so far have focused on COVID-19.

 In order to understand how POST communicates uncertainty in research in these briefings, and if this might be improved, we worked with Dr John Kerr (Winton Centre for Risk and Evidence Communication, University of Cambridge), who joined POST on a Parliamentary Academic Fellowship in 2021.
 The project involved two analyses.
 One examined the readability and use of uncertain language across all POST’s outputs.
 The other was an in-depth content analysis of how uncertainty about evidence is communicated in a sample of 40 recent health-related briefings.